webbasedcode/documentation/doc/user_stories/COD49.md

 ## Beschrijving
 Add extra option in rightclick submenu with the option “download”, this should download a file from the backend.
+Due to time constraints, we will not be able to work this feature out in the final release

 ## Steps